Ashishjangir1995/Arevea-NFT-Market-1/README.md

 # Arevea-NFT-Market Place
-This documentation of Arevea marketplace in Etherium network ERC721 and ERC1155 multiple token standard.it is also compatable on EVM and other smart chain network.
-The purpose of this project is to make a online market place is to purchase and sell of NFT - Single and Multiple using AREVEA token and make Voucher related transactions, so that this market place project is initated.
+The Arevea marketplace mainly focuses upon the utilization of the Etherium network namely ERC721 for single NFT and ERC1155 for multiple NFT.
+This is also compatibleble with EVM aka ethereum virtual machine and innumerable other smart chain networks such as 1.
+Rinkeby Network 2.
+Ropsten amonst others.
+The main purpose of this project is to provide a Blockchain based online market place for the sale and purchase of NFT's both Single and Multiple using AREVEA tokens.
+Arevea tokens may also be utilized for other transactions Thus we may conclude that there is a large scope of growth present permitting us to move forward with this initiation.

 ### Brief summary decentralized marketplace
 NFT or Non-Fungible Tokens are cryptographic assets that are created on blockchain technology, and have unique identification codes and meta-data, which makes them distinguishable, distinct, and completely unique.